aidcol/NMA_Project/README.md

 # NMA_Project

 This repository contains the code from my group's project created and presented during the 2022 Computational Neuroscience course by Neuromatch Academy.
-We analyzed the *Kay natural images* dataset (sourced from the following paper: Kay, K. N., Naselaris, T., Prenger, R. J., and Gallant, J. L. (2008).
+We analyzed the *Kay natural images* dataset, sourced from the following [paper](https://www.nature.com/articles/nature06713): Kay, K. N., Naselaris, T., Prenger, R. J., and Gallant, J. L. (2008).
 Identifying natural images from human brain activity.
-Nature, 452(7185): 352-355. doi: 10.1038/nature06713).
+Nature, 452(7185): 352-355. doi: 10.1038/nature06713.
 In our project, we programmed a visual encoding model that would predict the fMRI response in 8428 voxels of visual cortex from 1750 natural images.

 ## Network Architecture